+Diversity Score

-Diversity Score Built environment, mix of uses, population, transportation, and types of downtowns
+Built environment, mix of uses, population, transportation, and types of downtowns

-Score Pandemic Impact
+Pandemic Impact Score

+Visits and trade area prepandemic, and during the shutdown and reopening periods

+Downtown Typologies

-Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).

 In general, more typologies equated to a lower Pandemic Impact Score.
-Phoenixville is considered to be five typologies: Brewery, Circuit, Classic, Expanding, and Historic.
-There were 12 downtowns in total that were considered to be five typologies with an average Pandemic Impact Score of 42.
+Souderton is considered to be three typologies: Circuit (although the trail is not existing), Classic, and Historic.
+Downtowns that are considered to be three typologies had an average Pandemic Impact Score of 53.